Skip to main content

 Fix:

-1. Run some SQL against the cluster (for example, the built-in cockroach workload run kv load generator) and re-check.
+1. Run SQL against the cluster - the built-in cockroach workload run kv generator is the quickest way - and re-check.

 No metrics appearing in Scout